w3c/wai-about-wai/_about/translating.md

 Cannot include:
 * Links to organizations.
 (Exception: Qualifying accessibility/disability organizations or translation organizations.
 To request an exception, e-mail [wai@w3.org with subject [Translations link request]](mailto:wai@w3.org?subject=%5BTranslations%20link%20request%5D).)

+#### Updating Resources

+When the English version of a resource is updated, we will inform translators what has changed<!-- @@by GitHub &/or e-mail -->, and request that translators update their translation.

+If the changes are only small changes, such as a new paragraph or a new short section, we might add the English to the translation while awaiting an update.
+If the changes are substantive, the translation will be removed until an updated version is provided.

 #### W3C Translations Information

 More information is available in [W3C Translations](http://www.w3.org/Consortium/Translation/) and in <a href="http://www.w3.org/Consortium/Legal/IPR-FAQ-20000620">W3C Intellectual Rights FAQ</a>, particularly under the questions starting with <a href="http://www.w3.org/Consortium/Legal/IPR-FAQ-20000620#translate">can I translate one of your specifications into another language?</a>

 {% include_cached excol.html type="end" %}

-## Important Translations Guidance {#important}

-* **Do not _change_ or _adapt_ or _add to_ the meaning of the English version in your translation**.
-If you have suggestions for changes to the English version, submit them via GitHub or e-mail using the links in the "Help improve this page" box near the bottom of the page.
-* Make sure to translate image alts.
-* Please leave the code, HTML, and markdown as is without changing it (other than at the top as noted after #).
-* If you have **any** questions about the translation, please e-mail them to [public-wai-translations@w3.org](mailto:public-wai-translations@w3.org).
-We are happy to help you decide on the best translated wording by sharing the considerations and nuances that went into choosing the wording for the English page.

-By submitting a translation, you agree:
-* To the redistribution terms of the [W3C Document License](https://www.w3.org/Consortium/Legal/2015/doc-license).
-Your translation may be republished by the W3C or other entities if it is done in compliance with the License terms.
-* That the W3C may rescind your right to publish or distribute the derivative work if the W3C finds that it leads to confusion regarding the original document's status or integrity. ([Source](http://www.w3.org/Consortium/Legal/IPR-FAQ-20000620#translate).)

-### Updating Resources

-When the English version of a resource is updated, we will inform translators what has changed<!-- @@by GitHub &/or e-mail -->, and request that translators update their translation.

-If the changes are only small changes, such as a new paragraph or a new short section, we might add the English to the translation while awaiting an update.
-If the changes are substantive, the translation will be removed until an updated version is provided.

 ## WAI Translations Mailing List {#mailinglist}